zjiaqi2018/zjiaqi2018.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoctoral fellow in the school of mathematical and statistical sciences at Clemson University, and my advisor is [Professor Timo Heister](http://www.math.clemson.edu/~heister/#home).
-I completed my PhD in mathematics at Virginia Tech under the supervision of [Professor Pengtao Yue](https://www.math.vt.edu/people/faculty/yue-pengtao.html).
+I currently hold the position of Assistant Professor at Beijing Normal University at Zhuhai and at the Beijing Normal University-Hong Kong Baptist University United International College (UIC).
+Prior to my current position, I was a postdoctoral fellow at Clemson University, where I had the privilege of collaborating closely with [Professor Timo Heister](http://www.math.clemson.edu/~heister/#home) in the development of open-source finite element libraries.
+I received my PhD in mathematics from Virginia Tech in 2020 under the guidance of [Professor Pengtao Yue](https://www.math.vt.edu/people/faculty/yue-pengtao.html).
+My research focuses on designing numerical algorithms to solve mathematical models derived from complex physical processes, developing efficient parallel solvers, and analyzing numerical results to explore underlying physics.
+The physical problems I am working on include dynamic wetting on (soft) solids, interfacial flows of a poroelastic hydrogel, brain concussion based on the hydrogel model, as well as three-phase (gas, liquid, solid) solidification with moving contact lines.